event4u-app/data-helpers/starlight/src/content/docs/getting-started/sponsoring.md

 ### Do you offer consulting or custom development?

-For consulting, custom development, or enterprise support, please reach out through GitHub Discussions or email us through the event4u website.
+For consulting, custom development or enterprise support, please reach out through GitHub Discussions or email us through the event4u website.

 ---